nshaibu/pydantic-mini/README.md

 from pydantic_mini import BaseModel, MiniAnnotated, Attrib from pydantic_mini.exceptions import ValidationError

+# NOTE: All validators can be used for field values transformation
+# by returning the transformed value from the validator function or method.

+# NOTE: Validators must raise ValidationError if validation condition fails.

+# NOTE: pydantic_mini use type annotation to enforce type constraints.

 # Custom validation for not accepting name kofi
 def kofi_not_accepted(instance, value: str):
     if value == "kofi":